No matter what Europeans are doing, they’re doing it stylishly, and Spaniards are no exception.

 - Dresses.
 Floaty jumpsuits and breezy maxi dresses are easy-to-wear styles that require minimal effort, yet work for multiple occasions.

 - Swimwear.
 It might be tempting to have 5 bikinis on rotation, but the reality is, a recycled swimsuit is likely to go unnoticed.
 Choose two swimwear options – a one-piece and a bikini – that you can wear under a maxi dress or a t-shirt and shorts combo.
-A kimono cover-up will be your best friend on beach days when the sun starts to dip or it’s your turn to do the ice cream run.
+A kimono cover-up will be your best friend on beach days when the sun starts to dip, or it’s your turn to do the ice cream run.

 - Shoes.
-If you’re not planning on leaving your poolside position, a pair of flip flops and some smarter sandals will suffice.
+If you’re not planning on leaving your poolside position, a pair of flip-flops and some smarter sandals will suffice.
 City slickers should make sure their footwear is comfy enough to carry them from museum to monument.
 Opt for non-slip shoes with rubber soles.

-What to Wear in Spain in Autumn
+What to Wear in Spain in the Autumn

 Spain has long been a go-to for travellers looking to soak up the last of the warm weather before the winter sets in.
 Temperatures rarely dip below double figures in October, which means the weather is warm enough to enjoy the beaches but cool enough for those who prefer to fill their days getting to know the island’s lush interior.